 When using cooked spaghetti squash I prefer to bake mine in rings in the oven.
 The cooked flesh is easier to handle, and they take a bit quicker to bake than cutting the squash in half.
 Butternut squash is also great cooked this way.
 You will need a strong sharp knife to cut them in half and just be extra careful whilst doing so.

-I kept the flavours simple as I wanted a taste the spaghetti squash but added one jalapeno, so the fritter was not too bland.
+I kept the flavors simple as I wanted a taste the spaghetti squash but added one jalapeno, so the fritter was not too bland.
 The possibilities of this spaghetti squash fritter recipe are endless.
-You could flavour with your favourite spice.
-Perhaps chilli, curry and a dash of cumin would be great.
-Different fritter flavours, not all together!
-Saying, that if you don’t experiment with flavour, you’ll never know!
+You could flavor with your favorite spice.
+Perhaps chili, curry and a dash of cumin would be great.
+Add a hard Parmesan cheese or Cheddar.